-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, distribute with modifications, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, distribute with modifications, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is s furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included d in all copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be include ed in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY K IND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NO NINFRINGEMENT.
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES O F MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND N ONINFRINGEMENT

-IN NO EVENT SHALL THE ABOVE COPYRIGHT HOLDERS BE LIABLE FO OR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRA ACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE HE SOFTWARE OR
+IN NO EVENT SHALL THE ABOVE COPYRIGHT HOLDERS BE LIABLE F OR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTE RACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH T THE SOFTWARE OF

-THE USE OR OTHER DEALINGS IN THE SOFTWARE. k
+THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Except as contained in this notice, the name(s) of the above copyright holders shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization. /
+Except as contained in this notice, the name(s) of the above copyright holders shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization.